Naagar/Fine_Grained_Classification-FGC-/README.md

 python fine_grained.py
 ```

-To train a model using pytorch package:
+To train a model using the PyTorch package:
 ```
 python main_fg_2.py --data_dir [path to data source] \
                --epochs=100 \